Jet lag can ruin a holiday if you’re falling asleep over breakfast and staring at the ceiling at night. Follow these easy steps to be jet-lag-free.

 To prepare yourself for your new waking hours, it’s important to try to adjust your sleep schedule.
 “Set your watch to the time zone you’re heading into and meditate every two hours for 30 to 60 minutes – this is the golden secret,” Pollard says.
 “Only sleep within the sleeping hours of the time zone you are entering.”

 Lighting in the Qantas Dreamliner cabins is designed to help you identify the right time to nap – when the lights dim, close your eyes.
 Alternatively, download apps such as Timeshifter and Entrain, which use data such as flight time, destination, heart rate and activity to calculate the best time for you to fall asleep.
-That said, limit screen time throughout the flight, as the blue light from your device can interrupt your circadian rhythm and melatonin secretion, negatively effecting sleep quality.

 Pack your carry-on carefully

-Planning what time you'll sleep is step one.
-Step two is setting up your space in a way that's conducive to slumber.
+Set up your space in a way that's conducive to slumber.
 Pack a cashmere wrap if you know you get chilly, don noise-cancelling headphones if you find it difficult to drown out chatter and select the right neck pillow for the way you like to sleep.
 The cosier you can make your seat, the more restful your shut-eye will be.

 During the flight, try to stretch every few hours.
 “Simple postures such as leaning forward and letting your head and neck flop is enough to get blood to the brain and mobilise the lower spine,” says Pollard.